wannier-developers/wannier90/docs/docs/user_guide/wannier90/parameters.md

 difference expression.
 If this keyword is absent, the shells are chosen automatically.

+### `logical :: kmesh_shell_from_file`

+If set to `.true.`, the b-vectors of each shell, and their grouping into shells, are read from the file `seedname.kshell` (see Section [`seedname.kshell`](files.md#seednamekshell)) rather than being determined automatically.
+This is useful when the automatic search fails, which typically happens when the k-point mesh has accidentally degenerate shells of neighbours.
+The weights $w_s$ are then computed from the shells given in the file, one weight per shell.

+The default value is `.false.`.

 ### `integer :: search_shells`

 Specifies the number of shells of neighbours over which to search in